danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

  \item \textbf{PngStack2Array3dJulia.jl}: it is responsible of images loading and conversion into computable data
  \item \textbf{Lar2Julia.jl}: it contains a small subset of LAR functions written in Julia language
  \item \textbf{LARUtils.jl}: it contains utility functions for manipulation of LAR models
+ \item \textbf{Smoother.jl}: it contains function for smoothing of LAR models
  \item \textbf{Model2Obj.jl}: it contains function that manipulates obj files
  \item \textbf{larcc.py}: python larcc module for boundary computation.
 In next releases of the software it will be rewritten in Julia language
 \end{description}